rama4zis/arisu-library-management/docs/book.md

   "data": {
     "id": "1",
     "title": "New Book Title",
-    "description": "New Book Description",
+    "summary": "New Book Summary",
-    "authorId": "1",
+    "coverImage": "Path or URL to cover image", "authorId": "1",
-    "publisherId": "1",
     "category": [
       {
         "id": "1",